Efficient operation of heat networks is dependent on low system temperatures, yet not all systems live up to their design intent.

 SAV’s PT40 TRV valve sets are pressure and temperature compensated.
 This enables them to respond quickly and dynamically to changes in the system, ensuring that only the required flow passes through the radiator.

 Thanks to the integral differential pressure controller, the correct flow rate is achieved – in both full and part load conditions – irrespective of pressure variations from the variable speed pump or changing demand conditions from individual rooms/spaces.

-PT40 TRVs are designed for low flow rates and can be pre-set to the required flow rate using the integral adjustable apertures.
+The PT40 TRV valve is designed for low flow rates and can be pre-set to the required flow rate using the integral adjustable apertures.
 As a result, they prevent any single radiator from acting as a system bypass.
 Which means that return temperatures remain low and differential pressure is maintained to support effective operation.